 What Is Candida auris?

-Symptoms of Candida auris Infections
+Symptoms of the Deadly Fungal Infections

 Most people infected by C. auris are already sick from something else, so the fungal infection can be tough to spot at first.

-Complications of Treating Candida auris
+Complications of Diagnosing and Treating Candida auris

-Particularly dangerous traits of C. auris are:
+Particularly dangerous traits of C. auris include:

 - The fungus has been shown to survive industrial-strength cleaning on hospital room surfaces and equipment.